marekborowiec/AMAS/README.md

 ### Getting alignment statistics
 This is an example of how you can summarize two protein fasta alignments by running:
 ```
-python3 AMAS.py -f fasta -d aa -i my_aln.fasta my_aln2.fasta -s
+python3 AMAS.py summary -f fasta -d aa -i my_aln.fasta my_aln2.fasta
 ```
 By default `AMAS` will write a file with the summary of the alignment in `summary.txt`.
 You can change the name of this file with `-o` or `--summary-out`.
 You can also summarize a single or multiple sequence alignments at once.

-The statistics calculated include the number of taxa, alignment length, total number of matrix cells, overall number of undetermined characters, percent of missing data, AT and GC contents (for DNA alignments), number and proportion of variable sites, number and proportion of parsimony informative sites, and proportions of all characters relative to the matrix size.
+The statistics calculated include the number of taxa, alignment length, total number of matrix cells, overall number of undetermined characters, percent of missing data, AT and GC contents (for DNA alignments), number and proportion of variable sites, number and proportion of parsimony informative sites, and counts of all characters present in the relevant alphabet.

 ### Converting among formats
 To convert all nucleotide fasta files with a `.fas` extension in a directory to nexus alignments, you could use:
 ```
-python3 AMAS.py -d dna -f fasta -i *fas -v -u nexus
+python3 AMAS.py convert -d dna -f fasta -i *fas -u nexus
 ```
-In the above, the required options are combined with `-v` (`--convert`) action to convert and `-u nexus` indicating the output format.
+In the above, the required options are combined with `convert` command to convert the input files and `-u nexus` which indicates the output format.

 `AMAS` will not overwrite over input here but will create new files instead, automatically appending appropriate extensions to the input file's name: `-out.fas`, `-out.phy`, `-out.int-phy`, `-out.nex`, or `-out.int-nex`.

 ### Splitting alignment by partitions
 If you have a partition file, you can split a concatenated alignment and write a file for each partition:
 ```
-python3 AMAS.py -f nexus -d dna -i concat.nex -l  partitions.txt -u nexus
+python3 AMAS.py split -f nexus -d dna -i concat.nex -l partitions.txt -u nexus
 ```
-In the above one input file `concat.nex` was provided for splitting with `-i` (can also use `--in-files`) and partitions file `partitions.txt` with `-l` (same as `--split`).
-For splitting you can only use one input and one partition file at a time.
+In the above one input file `concat.nex` was provided for splitting with `split` and partitions file `partitions.txt` with `-l` (same as `--split-file`).
+For splitting you should only use one input and one partition file at a time.
 This is an example partition file:
 ```
   AApos1&2  =  1-604\3, 2-605\3
   AApos3  =  3-606\3